 Visit of the dunes of Khongor.
 These dunes are the most spectacular ones of Mongolia, they extend on more than 180 kilometres (111,85 miles) long and 20 kilometres (12,43 miles) wide, and have an average height of 80 metres (262,47 feet), the highest one being 120 metres (393,70 feet) high.
 From the top, the view on the desert is quite amazing.
 From this place, it's also possible to hear the moving masses of sand, hence the name of "singing dunes".
 Beyond the dunes, the steppe extends for as far as the eye can see.

-We'll stay with a Bactrian camels' breeder for the night.
+We'll stay with a Bactrian camels' breeder for two nights.
 It's a unique chance to discover their authentic way of life and their legendary hospitality.

 Journey on the track towards the east of "the Three Beauties" to reach the area of canyons.
 Stop at Dungenee Canyon.
 We leave the vehicle to start our first magic hike along the river that flows between huge canyons.